 Call for Papers!

 JCO Oncology Practice (JCO OP) is now accepting manuscripts for a special issue on teams in cancer care delivery, led by guest editors Michael Kosty, John Cox, Sallie Weaver, and Veronica Chollette.
 This special issue will focus on the principles and structures that underpin effective and high-performing teams in cancer care delivery.
 JCO OP invites submissions that illustrate the intentional organization and practical application of teams and teamwork principles in oncology practice.
 Ideal papers will provide evidence for strategies that improve team-based cancer care delivery, strengthen workforce relationships, evaluate well-designed quality improvement projects, address policy, or outline the business case for oncology team care.
-Read the full call for papers here.
 Submissions are requested by May 1, 2022, for publication in the October 2022 issue.
 Please email Sallie Weaver or Veronica Chollette with questions.

 This notice informs the extramural community that NIH is expanding and formalizing the use of Notices of Special Interest (NOSI) posted in the NIH Guide for Grants and Contracts to announce interest in specific scientific research topics.

 A NOSI is a standard, formal format for NIH institutes to share and update their research priorities.
 A NOSI describes specific topics of interest and will direct applicants to one or more active funding opportunity announcements for application submission.
 A NOSI is not an FOA and is listed as a notice in the NIH Guide for Grants and Contracts.
 Applicants should read NOSIs carefully for any special requirements related to that specific announcement.

 NIH is working to accelerate the development and delivery of therapeutic interventions, vaccines, and diagnostics for COVID-19.
 For more information, visit the latest research information from NIH.